c-a-ray/c-a-ray/README.md

 ## Projects
 ### BeaverHealth Vulnerable Web App (OSU Capstone)

-An intentionally vulnerable web application built with Laravel and designed for security education.
-Demonstrates common vulnerabilities like SQL injection, XSS, and broken access controls.
+An intentionally vulnerable Laravel application for security education, demonstrating common issues like SQL injection, XSS, and broken access controls.
+Currently being developed with a small team for a senior capstone project at Oregon State.

 [GitHub Repository](https://github.com/BeaverHealth-Vulnerable-Web-App/BeaverHealth-Vulnerable-Web-App)

 ### Wordle Solver
 A Wordle-solving assistant with a Common Lisp backend and a keyboard-navigable React UI.
+This is a small personal project—really just an excuse to write some Lisp.

 [GitHub Repository](https://github.com/c-a-ray/wordle-solver)

 ---

-## Interests
+## Some Interests
 - Developer workflows and automation
-- Emacs, Lisp, and extensible tooling
-- CLI tools, minimalist UX, and plaintext systems
+- CLI tools, minimalist UX, and plaintext workflows
-- Application and platform security
+- Application security
 - Arch Linux + Doom Emacs + Xmonad